4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/09-Creating_your_first_function/README.md

 - The function is receiving two arguments (stored in the parameters `a` and `b`).
 You can create a variable called `sum` within the function body that stores the total of both arguments.

-### :mag_right: Important:
+## 🔎 Important:

-*There are exercises dedicated to functions.
++ There are exercises dedicated to functions.
 We encourage you to go and finish those after completing this exercise.
-Once you feel more comfortable with [functions](https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial), you should return here.*
+Once you feel more comfortable with [functions](https://github.com/4GeeksAcademy/javascript-functions-exercises-tutorial), you should return here.